Skip to main content Skip to footer

 Yes, the FWHL is a confidential and anonymous service that allows you to report incidents 24 hours a day, 7 days a week.
 The Hotline is independently operated by a third party and is accessible by phone or Internet.
 When you make a report, the OAG will not be able to identify you.
 Individuals making a report are not required to provide their name or any other personal information when submitting a report.
 Every report is given a unique tracking number and a password, so users can follow the progress of their case, provide additional information, and see what action has been taken.

 This service is administered by the OAG, which reports directly to Council and is independent of the City’s administration.
-The OAG conducts an objective and impartial assessment of each reported case and, as appropriate, determines whether management or our office is best suited to investigate the matter.

 When a case is received, the following steps are taken: